Hart wrestling family: In-laws and grandchildren

 Dean had one child with his girlfriend Tammy, a daughter by the name of Farrah Hart, born in April 1990.

 Ellie had three daughters with her husband, wrestler Jim Neidhart.
 Jennifer Neidhart, Natalie Neidhart (better known as Natalya), and Kristen Culbreth.
 Ellie and Jim divorced in 2001, but remarried to each other in 2010.

 Georgia had four children with her husband, bodybuilder, gym owner, fitness guru and part-time wrestler Bradley Joseph "BJ" Annis.
 Edward, better known as Teddy Hart, Matthew, Annie and Angela Annis.
 On July 4, 1996, Matthew fell ill and was diagnosed with the flesh eating disease Necrotizing fasciitis.
 On July 16, 1996, Matthew died at the age of 13.

 Bret and his first wife Julie Smadu Hart have four children, Jade Lambros, Dallas Hart, Alexandra Sabina "Beans" Hart and Blade Hart.
 Bret and Julie divorced in 2002.
 Bret married his second wife Cinzia Rota in 2004, but they divorced in 2007.
 Bret married his third wife Stephanie Washington in 2010.

 Alison Hart has two children with her ex-husband, wrestler Ben Bassarab, Lindsay and Brooke B Hart.
 After their divorce Bassarab remarried to another woman.

 Diana married wrestler Davey Boy Smith and had two children with him, Harry and Georgia Smith.
 Diana and Davey divorced in 2000.
 Diana has also dated pro wrestler James Trimble, who has worked for Ross and Bruce's incarnation of Stampede Wrestling.

 Owen and his wife Martha had one son, Oje and one daughter, Athena.
 The name Oje is a derivative of Owen's first and middle name Owen and James, it was also Owen's nickname when he was younger.
 At the time of Owen's death in May 1999, he and Martha were planning on having a third child.

-Tom Billington and Michelle Smadu Billington's three children, one son named Marek, and two daughters named Bronwyne Jewel and Amaris Jayne, are counted among the Hart grandchildren, since their parents were considered part of the Hart family, largely due to Tom's big role in Stampede Wrestling and Michelle being a sister of Bret Hart's first wife, Julie.
+Tom Billington and Michelle Smadu Billington's three children, one son named Marek, and two daughters named Bronwyne Jewel and Amaris Jayne, are counted among the Hart grandchildren, since their parents were considered part of the Hart family, largely due to Tom's big role in Stampede Wrestling, Michelle being a sister of Bret Hart's first wife, Julie, as well as Tom being the cousin of Davey Boy Smith.
 After her divorce from Tom in 1991, Michelle would later on marry another man and have two twin children, Trey Liam Burbank and Trinity Eve Burbank.